 Shortness of Breath

-People who suffer from Anaemia constantly feel breathless even with little bit of activity.
+People who suffer from Anaemia constantly feel breathless even with a little bit of activity.
 Insufficient oxygen to the muscles makes them work harder.
 Even the heart which is a muscle must pump harder to make the oxygen reach the other tissues and muscles.

 People who suffer from Anaemia have chipped nails.
-In the more severe cases, anemic have spoon-shaped nails where the edges rise above and the middle of the nail dips.
+In the more severe cases, anaemic have spoon-shaped nails where the edges rise above and the middle of the nail dips.
 It is imperative that one avoid such a dangerous condition.
 To avoid brittle nails, one must each leafy green vegetable, add meat and seafood to their diet.

-Frequent headaches and spells of dizziness are another sign of Anaemia.
+Frequent headaches and spells of dizziness are another sign of anaemia.
 Due to low supply of oxygen to the brain, the vessels swell up and increase pressure in the brain and cause headaches.

-Anemics, especially children, and infants suffer from poor appetite.
+Anaemics, especially children, and infants suffer from poor appetite.
 Instead, they have cravings for unusual things like chalk, ice or dirt.

 Damaged Hair and Dry Skin

-When the body lacks iron for its basic need, it diverts the allotted amount for its regular functioning.
+When the body lacks iron for its basic needs, it diverts the allotted amount for its regular functioning.
 It is but obvious that the skin and hair will be the first to suffer.
 Lusterless, dry hair accompanied by hair loss is a precursor to low iron levels.